-Careers in country South Australia
+Careers in regional South Australia

 To access the videos and testimonials, visit the careers in Country Health SA Local Health Network page.

 Benefits of working and living in country South Australia

 As an employee of the regional local health networks and living in country South Australia you can:

 - escape the hustle and bustle of city life

 - take advantage of the endless possibilities for adventure, relaxation, recreation and sightseeing

 - experience cultural diversity, outback locations and regional city conveniences

 - live an affordable and unique country lifestyle

 - work in innovative ways to improve health and wellbeing of Aboriginal and Torres Strait Islander people